ByLaws

 Section 2.
 Review and Amendment

-The Executive Committee shall recommend Amendment(s) to the bylaws, to the membership.
-Bylaw amendments shall be discussed at regular membership meetings or special called meetings and be adopted by a majority vote of the members present.
+Bylaws shall be reviewed annually by the Executive Committee and updated as needed.
+Bylaw updates shall be discussed at regular membership meetings or special called meetings and be adopted by a majority vote of the members present.

 Article X-Glossary of Terms